How To Find Atoms In An Element

 • Scanning Tunneling Microscopy (STM): STM uses a sharp, conducting tip to scan the surface of a material.
 By measuring the tunneling current between the tip and the surface, an image of the surface can be created with atomic resolution.
 STM can be used to image individual atoms and molecules on surfaces, and even to manipulate them.

 • Atomic Force Microscopy (AFM): AFM uses a sharp tip to scan the surface of a material, similar to STM.
-However, instead of measuring a tunneling current, AFM measures the force between the tip and the surface.
+On the flip side, instead of measuring a tunneling current, AFM measures the force between the tip and the surface.
 This allows AFM to be used to image both conducting and non-conducting materials with atomic resolution.

 5. Electron Microscopy: Another Route to Visualization